Famous Hustlers, Gamblers and Pool Sharks

 #9) Alfredo de Oro (held world titles in three-cushion billiards and straight

 pool simultaneously several times, an impressive feat)

-Harold Worst (according to some people in the
+Harold Worst (according to people in the

 know, Harold Worst was the best pool shark)